fleming79/ipykernel/README.md

 ### Enabling / disabling kernels

 Kernels can be added/removed via the command line.
-In Jupyter Lab, you can do this by prefixing the command with '!' and refreshing the browser after the command is run.

 #### Add